conda-forge/conda-forge.github.io/src/orga/subteams.rst

 Responsibility
 --------------
-The core responsibilities of this team are to
+The core responsibilities of this team are as follows:

-- keep core aware of budgetary and financial matters pertaining to conda-forge
+- Keep core aware of budgetary and financial matters pertaining to conda-forge.
-- facilitate dispersal of funds
+- Facilitate dispersal of funds.
-- give core updates via the standing budget item at core meetings
+- Give core updates via the standing budget item at core meetings.
-- work closely with the NumFOCUS point of contact to ensure smooth financial operations
+- Work closely with the NumFOCUS point of contact to ensure smooth financial operations.

-This team will operate via the following rules
+This team will operate via the following rules:

-- only members of ``core`` can be on this sub-team
+- Only members of ``core`` can be on this sub-team.
-- this sub-team will report its activity to core at all attended ``core`` meetings
+- This sub-team will report its activity to core at all attended ``core`` meetings.
-- this sub-team will not approve or deny access to funds unless instructed to via the method specified by the conda-forge governance document.
+- This sub-team will not approve or deny access to funds unless instructed to via the method specified by the conda-forge governance document.

 Members